 A defined-risk, short spread strategy, constructed of a short-put vertical and a short-call vertical.
 The assumption is that the underlying will stay within a certain range (between the strikes of the short options).
 The goal: as time passes and/or volatility drops, the spreads can be bought back for less than the credit taken in, or expire worthless, resulting in a profit.
-The risk is typically limited to the largest difference between the adjacent and long strikes.Synonyms: Iron Condor
+The risk is typically limited to the largest difference between the adjacent and long strikes minus the total credit received.Synonyms: Iron Condor

 High-yield bonds have a lower credit rating than investment-grade corporate debt, Treasuries and munis.
 Because of the greater risk of default, so-called junk bonds generally pay a higher yield than investment-grade counterparts.Synonyms: Junk, High-Yield, High-Yield Bond